bestbat/Homura/Borked.md

 - Battlefield Bad Company 2 (Works but stuck in multiplayer login)
 - Geometry Dash (Works but no sound)
 - The Forest (No Sound and the perfomance is bad)
+- State of Decay: Year-One (it says DX11 is requiered but DX11 is working and installed)